 Professor Anthony Trewavas has published substantial writings on plant intelligence, and Lieff highlights his newest, Plant Behavior and Intelligence.
 Dr. Trewavas’ article from the 2003 issue of Oxford Journals Annals of Botany “Aspects of Plant Intelligence” has this to say: “Intelligence is not a term commonly used when plants are discussed.
 However, I believe that this is an omission based not on a true assessment of the ability of plants to compute complex aspects of their environment, but solely a reflection of a sessile lifestyle.”
 Sessile means they are attached to a single location, usually via a stalk.
 They don’t move much, because they receive their energy by photosynthesis which is freely available to them, rather than by seeking and consuming prey.

 Thank you, Prof. Trewavas!
-It’s time we recognized the intelligence of plants and found ways to honor that intelligence that is inherent in all life.
+It’s time we find ways to honor the intelligence that is inherent in all life.

 “Plants are capable of a refined recognition of self and non-self and are territorial in behaviour.
 This new view sees plants as information processing organisms with complex communication throughout the individual plant.